vital-software/scala-redox/README.md

  - Vital's own Scala annotation macros for easy Json.format[T]
  - [Units of Measurement for ISO/UCUM measurements](https://github.com/unitsofmeasurement/uom-systems)

+## Future Work
+Writing objects to Redox is still "hard", meaning you often need to know the Code and CodSystem used.
+We may bind a `CodeProvider` trait that can be extended to provide codes to objects in a flexible way, such that your system does not need to know whether a code is Snomed CT or LOINC.

+The same applies to adding units of measurement, with UCUM and ISO measurements integrated into the system.

+It's also possible these will be split into separate repos to keep the rest-client clean.

 ## Notes
 An attempt was made to reconcile Redox's own internal data-structures, such that the "Provider" for example is the same object in Encounter.Providers and Document.Author.
 This occasionally required adding optional fields that are present